LIMON100/DA/mAP/readme.md

 ## mAP(Mean Average Precision)

+### Intersection Over Union (IOU)

+Intersection Over Union (IOU) is a measure based on Jaccard Index that evaluates the overlap between two bounding boxes.
+It requires a ground truth bounding box and a predicted bounding box.
+By applying the IOU we can tell if detection is valid (True Positive) or not (False Positive).

+IOU is given by the overlapping area between the predicted bounding box and the ground truth bounding box divided by the area of union between them:

+The image below illustrates the IOU between a ground truth bounding box (in green) and a detected bounding box (in red).

 ## Different type of bounding box format

 The bounding box has the following (x, y) coordinates of its corners: top-left is (x_min, y_min), top-right is (x_max, y_min), bottom-left is (x_min, y_max), bottom-right is (x_max, y_max).
 As you see, coordinates of the bounding box's corners are calculated with respect to the top-left corner of the image.